VCityTeam/UD-SV/Doc/Devel/Design/DesignNote021.md

 ## Design note of [need 21](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Need021.md)

-This is the part of client of this [design note](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Design/DesignNote017.md)
+This is the client side design corresponding to [this server side design](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Design/DesignNote017.md)

 ![](images/PartieClient2.png)

+To answer this need, we will contribute to [iTowns](https://github.com/iTowns/itowns) in the branch 3dtiles-temporal.

-### The work we have to do in iTowns, the client part.
+### The work we have to do in iTowns

-#### Modify the reader of tileset
+#### Modify the reader of tilesets

-After the [server modify the tileset with temporal information from database](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Design/DesignNote017.md#modify-the-api-of-building-server-to-retrieve-this-temporal-information-from-the-database), we have to modify in iTowns the reader of tileset for manage the temporal information.
+After [modifying](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Design/DesignNote017.md#modify-the-api-of-building-server-to-retrieve-this-temporal-information-from-the-database) the tileset creation server-side to add a temporal interval of existence of each tile, we have to modify the reader of tilesets in iTowns to manage this temporal information.
+Once we have retrieved this temporal information, we have to modify the culling
 When we do that, we can know if we display the tile inside the bounding, if the tile is in the camera frustum and display date is in the temporal interval of existence of the tile.

 #### Recover/ Parse [the b3dm file](https://github.com/AnalyticalGraphicsInc/3d-tiles/tree/master/TileFormats/Batched3DModel)